DanOlson/beer_list/README.md

 ### CLI

-In addition to the [establish](#extending-beerlist-with-more-establishments) command, which generates Establishment files for you, BeerList also offers the `list` command.
+In addition to the [establish](#extending-beerlist-with-more-establishments) command, which generates Establishment files for you, BeerList also offers a few other commands:

+There's the `list` command.
 For example, say you have the following two establishments a directory called ~/my_beer_lists:

 ```